downingbots/ALSET/README.md

   - Continuous realtime RL is hard.
 On-board processing needs better performance for continuous realtime RL.
 On the other hand, Off-loaded processing to a laptop needs better communication performance for continuous realtime RL.
   - Due to the Raspberry Pi limitations, the donkeycar had to drive disappointingly slowly.
 Then unexpected real-world factors became an issue.
 For example, the Donkey car performance quickly changed as it used up batteries and the donkeycar didn't easily adapt for this without enhancements.
   - You do a lot of training but still overfits to environment, (fails at big DIY robocar events due to the addition of spectators or change in location.)
 You need to train on many tracks, in many lighting conditions, with and without spectators, etc.
   - I'm a big fan of the Donkeycar open source project and its meet-ups.
-I can only hope that SIRjetbot achieves a fraction of its success.
+I can only hope that ALSET achieves a fraction of its success.
   - I also use the open source project as a guideline in some decision making, and the donkeycar code may be used as an starting point for some future features (e.g., the web controller.)

 Lessons from REPLab: